learn-compsci/webtop/README.md

 **Solution:**
 - **Windows/Mac:** Open Docker Desktop and ensure it is running.
 You might have to restart your computer.
 - **Linux:** Start Docker with `sudo systemctl start docker` or `sudo service docker start`.

+# Design and Rationale (for those interested)
+Getting non-Linux users to run a Linux operating system isn't always easy.
+Installing multiple operating systems on the same machine is an involved process.
+Virtual machines (VMs) are sometimes slow, and it's hard to run them with equal features across both Windows (x86 machines) and Mac (ARM machines) (we've tried!).

+`webtop` is heavily based on [docker-webtop](https://github.com/linuxserver/docker-webtop), which is itself based on the [Selkies](https://github.com/linuxserver/docker-baseimage-selkies) technology.
+Selkies is the primary technology that allows us to interact with the Linux desktop in a browser over [VNC](https://en.wikipedia.org/wiki/VNC).